qlik-oss/qlik-cli/README.md

 # qlik-cli

-**qlik-cli**, known on the command line simply as qlik, is a CLI generated directly from API specifications.
+**qlik-cli**, known on the command line simply as `qlik`, is a CLI generated directly from API specifications.
 It is meant to be used for basically any task against Qlik Sense SaaS.

 The project will be open-sourced in the near future.
 Until then however, this repo will serve as a placeholder and a mirror for releases.